apl-cornell/viaduct/artifact-eval/README.md

 ```

 Notice that the distributed program is an elaborated version of the source
-program where each variable declaration and let-binding is annotated with
+program where each variable declaration and let binding is annotated with
 the protocol that will execute it.
 As described in the paper, the compiled
 distributed program is optimized so that Alice and Bob compute their respective
 minima locally, and then use MPC (the `YaoABY` protocol above) to perform the